wp-plugins/responsive-mortgage-calculator/readme.txt

 * Detailed summary now has slide animation when toggle is clicked
 * Works over SSL
-* Now performs a basic calculation on the server and returns a payment if no JavaScript is available
+* Now performs a basic calculation on the server and returns a payment result if no JavaScript is available
-* Hopefully solved the nested shortcode issue that prevent JavaScript from loading with Visual Composer.
+* Hopefully solved the nested shortcode issue that prevents JavaScript from loading with Visual Composer.
 Fingers crossed.

 = 2.2.3 =